Frequency literally means the number of times something happens over a period of time.

 We’re required to routinely keep the frequency within one percent (0.5Hz) of 50Hz, but in aiming to meet that requirement we set ourselves a tighter operational target than required, and aim to maintain frequency within 0.2Hz of 50Hz in normal conditions.

 It is our job at the ESO to manage frequency in our control room, balancing supply and demand every second of every day to make sure that the frequency stays where it should be.
-One of our control room experts constantly monitors the frequency – this is such an intense job that they can only do this for an hour at a time before swapping with another member of the team.
+A team of control room experts constantly monitors the frequency – ensuring any changes are made swiftly to maintain this critical balance.

 As demand rises, we ask providers to turn up their energy sources to balance the system and keep frequency close to 50hz.
 Equally, when demand drops, we might as an operator ask them to reduce generation to avoid frequency being too high.
 Our control room uses tools like the balancing mechanism to do this.